mediamonks/muban/docs/components.md

   // the html element from the handlebars template is passed constructor(el:HTMLElement) {
     super(el);

-    // when selecing DOM elements, always search from 'this.element' this.btn = this.element.querySelector('button');
+    // when selecting DOM elements, always search from 'this.element' this.btn = this.element.querySelector('button');
     this.btn.addEventListener('click', this.handleButtonClick);
   }